The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 Conclusion

-Soil microorganisms are very crucial for the soil and also crop growth and production.
-Without microorganisms, the growth of the crops is difficult because they add nutrients to soil naturally.
-Some bacteria which lives in symbiotic association with the legumes helps in the formation of green manures which is another alternative for providing nitrogen’s and nutrients to soil naturally, now a day’s peoples are looking for the organic manures as they provide nutrients without affecting soil as the inorganic fertilizers affect the soil conditions, many soils are losing their fertility due to overuse for inorganic fertilizers, so in this organic manures like green manures are a very good source for the supplying of nutrients to the soil.
+People are looking for organic manures as they provide nutrients without affecting soil as the inorganic fertilizers affect the soil conditions; many soils are losing their fertility due to overuse of inorganic fertilizers, so in this, organic manures like green manures are a very good source for the supplying of nutrients to the soil.